IAG is committed to environmental sustainability

 Our approach

-IAG is on track to deliver its 2025, 2030 and 2050 climate targets by carrying out emission-reduction initiatives, working in collaboration with key stakeholders and proactively advocating for supportive government policy and technology development.
+IAG is working to deliver its 2025, 2030 and 2050 climate targets by carrying out emission-reduction initiatives, in collaboration with key stakeholders and proactively advocating for supportive government policy and technology development.

 The Group and its operating airlines regularly engage with key stakeholders such as governments and regulators, shareholders, lenders and other financial stakeholders, trade associations, customers, suppliers, employees, communities, NGOs and academic institutions, to influence policy, drive action to meet our sustainability objectives and raise awareness of our programmes.